elsampsa/valkka-examples/docs/_build/html/_sources/testsuite.rst.txt

-dec affinity start          Bind decoding threads to cores (first core) dec affinity stop           Bind decoding threads to cores (last core) replicate                   Dump each stream to screen this many times
+dec affinity start          Bind decoding threads to cores (first core) dec affinity stop           Bind decoding threads to cores (last core) replicate                   Dump each stream to screen this many times correct timestamp           | 1 = smart-correct timestamp (use this!)
+                            | 0 = restamp upon arrival
+socket size bytes           don't touch.
+Default value = 0. ordering time millisecs     don't touch.
+Default value = 0.
 =========================== ==================================================

+.. _testsuite_decode:

 As you learned from the :ref:`tutorial<tutorial>`, in Valkka, frames are pre-reserved on the GPU.
 If you're planning to use 720p and 1080p cameras, reserve, say 200 frames for both.

 Decoded frames are being queued for "msbuftime" milliseconds.
 This is necessary for de-jitter (among other things).
 The bigger the buffering time, the more pre-reserved frames you'll need and the more lag you get into your live streaming.
 A nice value is 300.
+For more on the subject, read :ref:`this <decoding>`.

 Replicate demonstrates how Valkka can dump the stream (that's decoded only once) to multiple X windows.
 Try for example the value 24 - you get each stream on the screen 24 times, without any performance degradation or the need to decode streams more than once.